muratkeremozcan/books/aws/Burning-Monk/Testing-Serverless-Apps/README.md

 ## Ch01 how to test serverless architectures

+### Serverless requires a different approach to testing

+**Observations**

+1. We use more managed services when working with AWS lambda.

+2. Most lambda functions are simple and have a single purpose.

+   Conclusion 1: The risk of shipping broken software has largely shifted to how your lambda functions integrate with external services.

+3. Smaller units of deployment means finer grained control of access, and more things to secure.

+4. Smaller units of deployment also means more application configuration in general

+   Conclusion 2: The risk of misconfiguration (both application & IAM) as exploded.

+Consequently, our approach to testing also has to change.

 ### Unit vs Integration vs E2e

 Unit: test your code at the object/module level, I generally think unit tests don’t have a great return on investment and I only write these if I have genuinely complex business logic.